nerdykamil/SPAI_scholarship_FB/readme.md

-## after chnages in the environment, clone it into a .yml file by activating the env and running following command
+## after changes in the environment, clone it into a .yml file by activating the env and running following command
 $ conda env export > SPAI.yml

 ## to create environment from the yml file run the following command